-In May, 2009 CRAG-VT completed the subdivision and purchase of Upper West Bolton cliff!
-Over the the course of two years, CRAGVT board members and volunteers worked very hard to establish permanent protections for this beautiful and historic place.
-The acquisition protects a total of 18 acres and includes the rock faces, hilltop summit, hiking trails, and a boulder field.
+In May 2009 CRAG-VT completed the subdivision and purchase of Upper West Bolton cliff.
+Over the course of two years, CRAG-VT board members and volunteers worked hard to establish permanent protections for this beautiful and historic place.
+The acquisition protected a total of 18 acres and includes the rock faces, hilltop summit, hiking trails, and a boulder field.

 CRAG-VT had originally envisioned moving this property into public hands through a boundary adjustment that would place the cliff and surrounding land into an adjacent town-owned conservation area.
-After several meetings with the Town of Bolton’s select board, the town declined to accept the acreage citing liability concerns and the fact that Vermont state law is somewhat subject to interpretation on rock climbing liability for town-owned properties.
+However, this idea was declined by the Bolton select board.
 With transfer to the town of Bolton no longer an option, CRAG-VT renegotiated with the land owners and was able to secure a subdivision and purchase agreement.
 This property became the third held by CRAG-VT in our mission to protect Vermont’s climbing resources and natural environment.

-Because CRAG-VT has always kept our properties open to non-motorized recreational pursuits of all kinds, we are currently working with the Vermont Land Trust (VLT) to donate a conservation easement that will guarantee public access, climbing, and preservation of the cliff’s natural environment permanently.
-This easement will ensure that the VLT will defend these rights on the land forever, regardless of who owns it.
+Because CRAG-VT has always kept our properties open to non-motorized recreational pursuits of all kinds, we worked with the Vermont Land Trust (VLT) to donate a conservation easement that permanently guarantees public access, climbing, and preservation of the cliff’s natural environment.
+This easement ensures that the VLT will defend these rights on the land forever.
 We have received additional funding from the Bolton Conservation Commission to help secure this easement.

 We could not have accomplished this without hard work, donations, and funding from many sources.
-Those who contributed are far too many to thank in this short letter, but a number deserve special recognition.
-From myself, the CRAG-VT board, and every climber and hiker who will enjoy this special place for generations to come, I would like to extend heartfelt thanks to: The Conservation Alliance, The Access Fund, and the Bolton Conservation Commission for their generous grants and guidance; to our corporate sponsors including The Outdoor Gear Exchange, ClimbHigh, EMS, and Petra Cliffs for their support in this project and many others over the years; to the landowners, Mike Ringuette and Ken and Nancy Remsen, for recognizing the importance of conserving this land forever; to the many great companies who donated prizes for our events including Julbo, Point 6, La Sportiva, Evolv, Kombi, and many others; and finally to Pam Moreau at Murphy Sullivan Kronk for her expert legal advice.
+Those who contributed are far too many to thank here, but a number deserve special recognition.
+CRAG-VT would like to extend their heartfelt thanks and gratitude to: The Conservation Alliance, The Access Fund, and the Bolton Conservation Commission for their generous grants and guidance; to our corporate sponsors including The Outdoor Gear Exchange, ClimbHigh, EMS, and Petra Cliffs for their support in this project and many others over the years; to the landowners, Mike Ringuette and Ken and Nancy Remsen, for recognizing the importance of conserving this land forever; to the many great companies who donated prizes for our events including Julbo, Point 6, La Sportiva, Evolv, Kombi, and many others; and finally to Pam Moreau for her expert legal advice.

 Click Here for more information on climbing at Upper West Bolton.